- Search for a Leaflet

 Your child should not wear soft contact lenses, as they may become stained by rifampicin.

-- Rifampicin is also used in the treatment and prevention of tuberculosis (TB) but is given for a much longer time and side-effects are more likely when it is used for TB.
-A leaflet on this is available from the Medicines for Children website, www.medicinesforchildren.org.uk
+- Rifampicin is also used in the treatment and prevention of tuberculosis (TB) but is given for a much longer time.
+Side-effects are more likely when it is used for TB.
+An information leaflet is available from www.medicinesforchildren.org.uk/rifampicin-treatment-tuberculosis

 General advice about medicines